alisalad/demo-das/docs/english/README.md

 The status of the capital city of Somalia shall be determined in the constitutional review process, and the two houses of the Somali Federal Parliament shall enact a special law with regards to this issue.

-## Chapter 2: Fundamental Rights and the Duties of the Citizen Title One: General Principles Of Human Rights
+## Chapter 2: Fundamental Rights and the Duties of the Citizen: <br> Title One: General Principles Of Human Rights
 ## Article 10.
 **Human Dignity**
 1. Human dignity is given by God to every human being, and this is the basis for all human rights.